 - I grabbed my paint brush and began brushing the paint on slowly and blended the paint into the fabric as I worked.
 The last stroke should be painted with the grain.

 - When the paint mixture is wet, the paint appears thicker/darker but this mixture is more like a stain.

 - The first coat dried very light.
 I let this first coat dry overnight.

-- Before starting the second coat, I used the 220 grit sandpaper and sanded most of the painted upholstery.
+- Before starting the second coat, I used the 220 grit sandpaper and sanded the painted upholstery.
 This seemed like a crazy idea to me and I was afraid that the paint/stain would come off – but it didn’t.
 By sanding the fabric it smoothed and softened any stiff areas.
 Don’t forget this important step.

 - Do a second coat the exact same way as the first coat.
 Again, I let it dry overnight.